Definition of MariaDB UPDATE Statement

 Conclusion

-We hope from this article you have understood the MariaDB update statement.
-From the above article, we have learned the basic syntax of MariaDB update statements and we also see different examples of MariaDB update statements with different clauses.
+We hope from this article, you have understood the MariaDB update statement.
+From the above article, we have learned the basic syntax of MariaDB update statements, and we also see different examples of MariaDB update statements with different clauses.
 We also learned the rules of MariaDB update statements.
-From this article, we learned how and when we use MariaDB update statements.
+This article taught us how and when to use MariaDB update statements.

 Recommended Articles